GROOTVADERSBOSCH CONSERVANCY

 Picture

-These fish are the flagship species for a the TMF-funded project to protect our rivers which provide vital ecosystem services that support liveliehoods.
+These fish are the flagship species for our conservation projects to protect our rivers which provide vital ecosystem services that support livelihoods.
 Our rivers face severe threats, in particular from invasive alien predatory fish and alien vegetation along the riverbanks.

 Over time, human activities have also impacted, including water abstraction and instances where the river’s flow has been modified.